ietf-wg-alto/draft-alto-oam-yang/design.md

 ## Overview of ALTO O&M Data Model

-The "ietf-alto" module defined in this document is designed to fit all the requirements listed in [](#sec-req).
+The "ietf-alto" module is designed to fit all the requirements listed in [](#sec-req).

 As shown in {{tree-str}}, the top-level container 'alto' in the "ietf-alto" module contains a single 'alto-server' and a list 'alto-client'.

-The list 'alto-client' defines a list of configurations for other applications to bootstrap an ALTO client.
+'alto-client' defines a list of configurations for other applications to bootstrap an ALTO client.
 These data nodes can also be used by data sources and information resource creation algorithms that are configured by an ALTO server instance.